bitcrowd/carbonite/README.md

 |> MyApp.Repo.transaction()
 ```

 As you can see, the `Carbonite.Transaction` is a great place to store metadata for the operation.
-A "transaction type" would be an obvious choice to categorize the transactions.
-A `user_id` would be a good candidate for an transaction log, as well.
+A `type` field can be used to categorize the transactions.
+A `user_id` would be a good candidate for a transaction log, as well.

 ### Building a changeset for manual insertion